czue/pegasus-docs/deployment/production-checklist.md

 The default Pegasus configuration will contain some warnings, to help prevent misconfigurations which can affect your site's availability.
 Not all warnings are serious issues and some may not be possible to address (e.g. if part of your site must be available over HTTP instead of HTTPS).
-After running the `manage.py check -- deploy` command you should read through the documentation for any issues you get and update the relevant settings where necessary.
+After running the `manage.py check --deploy` command you should read through the documentation for any issues you get and update the relevant settings where necessary.

 ## Keep your secrets secret